tluijken/tluijken.github.io/_posts/2023-04-05-functional-programming-in-csharp.md

 }
 ```

-You might think: "well isn´t this obvious??", but for larger implementations i've seen
+You might think: "well isn´t this obvious??", but for larger implementations I've seen
 this gone wrong more then once.
 It would be great if we could get rid of all
 intermediate values as soon as possible.